-Rhode Island has a Mental Health Court that meets every Friday to review hospital certification for courtordered outpatient and inpatient treatment.
-At Mental Health Court hearings, most patients are represented by the Mental Health Advocate, and hospitals are represented by an attorney from BHDDH.
+Rhode Island has a Mental Health Court that meets every Friday to review hospital certification for court-ordered outpatient and inpatient treatment.
+Most patients are represented by the Mental Health Advocate, and hospitals are represented by an attorney from BHDDH at these Mental Health Court hearings.